Avira Password Manager Review 2023: How Good Is It?

 Mobile Usage

-Avira offers a free password manager app for Andoid and iOS devices.
-Like the desktop version, the mobile app is also all about simplicity.
-Since there are only two categories in the app, you'll be able to immediately keep track of all logins and notes you've created.
-Automatic synchronization ensures that all data sets are shared between your desktop and mobile device(s).
+Avira offers a free password manager app for Android and iOS devices.
+The mobile app, like its desktop counterpart, is also all about simplicity.
+Since there are only two categories in the app, you can easily keep track of all logins and notes you've created.
+Automatic syncing ensures that all data sets are shared between your desktop and mobile device(s).

-All passwords and notes that you've saved can also be found in Avira Password Manager's smartphone app.
+All stored passwords and notes can be found in Avira Password Manager's smartphone app.

-When first using the mobile app, you'll have to grant it the necessary permissions to open in your browser and other applications.
-The app also doesn't come with its own browser, unlike a number of its competitors.
+When first using the mobile app, you'll have to grant it permission to open in your browser and other applications.
+The app doesn't have its own browser, unlike several of its competitors.

-Unfortunately, autofill did not perform as consistently on the smartphone we tested it on as it did on the desktop.
-We had to occasionally copy login data manually since the Avira window did not appear or only opened briefly.
-Sometimes, we had to start typing multiple times in an input field before the Avira symbol showed up.
-For the most part, however, the app cut a fine figure.
+Unfortunately, autofill did not perform as well on our smartphone as it did on the desktop.
+We had to manually copy login data several times since the Avira window did not appear or only opened briefly.
+For some websites, it took several tries for the Avira symbol to appear in the input field.
+Even with these occasional lapses, the app did not do terribly.

 Support

-Since the password manager is only one of the programs in Avira's portfolio, the tool doesn't have a dedicated help center.
-You'll still find a sub-area for the password manager which includes guides, video tutorials, and full-text search.
+Since its password manager is just one program in Avira's portfolio, there isn't a dedicated help center.
+Instead, Avira's customer service page features a full-text searchable sub-area for the password manager which includes guides, and video tutorials.

-Users of the free version can only pose questions in the forum since direct contact is exclusively for paying subscribers.
-Premium users can request help either over the phone or through support tickets.
-For this review, we had to wait 28 hours for a response, which is slightly longer than we're used to.
+Free version users can only ask questions in the forum since direct contact is reserved for Pro subscribers.
+Paying users can request help either over the phone or through support tickets.
+During testing, we had to wait 28 hours for a response, which is slightly longer than we're used to.

 We were satisfied with Avira's support, however, a more personalized experience and extra resources would be good.
 A live chat would also be an excellent addition.